-A whole-house draft barrier is a continuously connected layer of solid or air-tight materials that block air leaks.
-This barrier can also function as part of a water barrier, thermal barrier, and vapor barrier, if the location and materials are compatible.
-For example, rigid foam insulation can provide a combined function.
-Rigid foam sheets can be used to block air flow when seams are sealed with tape, caulks or adhesives, or liquid applied sealants.
-An example of an interior air barrier may be the drywall on the home’s walls and ceilings, when the seams are taped and mudded, and caulk, spray foam, or gaskets are used to seal around wiring, plumbing, and other penetrations.
+A whole-house draft barrier is a continuous layer of air-tight materials that block air leaks.
+This barrier can be integrated with other materials to also function as a water barrier, thermal barrier, and vapor barrier.
+For example, rigid foam insulation can be used to block thermal flow as well as air flow when seams are sealed with tape, caulk, adhesives, or liquid-applied sealants.
+Some rigid foams have an integrated water control layer as well.
+Additionally, drywall can serve as an interior air barrier when the seams are taped and spackled, and caulk, spray foam, or gaskets are used to seal around wiring, plumbing, and other penetrations.
+It also serves as the vapor barrier when finished with paint.
 Insulation should be in full contact with the air barrier layer.